aleron75/mageres/README.md

 ## Dev boxes

 ### Docker
-* [ Magento 2 MEQP with Docker]( https://hub.docker.com/r/wizkunde/docker-meqp) -  Use docker to automatically test your extensions with MEQP

-### Docker
 * [Alan Kent's Docker image](https://hub.docker.com/r/alankent/gsd/) - Docker image for use with the book series "Getting Stuff Done with Magento 2"
 * [DDEV-Local](https://github.com/drud/ddev) - Open source tool that makes it simple to get local PHP development environments up and running in minutes, including Magento 1 and 2.